 Instructions

-- Transfer the toasted, peeled hazelnuts to a sheet pan lined with a silicone mat.
+- Transfer the toasted hazelnuts to a sheet pan lined with a silicone mat, grouping them closely together in the center.

 - Quickly and carefully pour the liquid sugar mixture over the hazelnuts on the silicone mat.
-If the mixture doesn’t coat all the hazelnuts, pick up the loose ones and place them on top of the liquid or try to roll them in it.
+If the mixture doesn’t coat all the hazelnuts, pick up the loose ones and place them on top of the liquid or pick up the edges of the silicone mat to herd them into the middle.
 The caramel will harden quickly, so work fast.

 - Once the praline has cooled, peel it off the mat (it should come up easily!) and break it into pieces.
 Place the pieces in the bowl of a food processor and puree until a peanut butter-like texture forms.
-If you seem to be struggling to achieve the peanut butter texture, drizzle a teaspoon or two of canola, sesame, or peanut oil into the food processor.
-This whole process might take anywhere from 3-5 minutes.
+Drizzle in oil with the food processor running, and puree until smooth.

-- Place the softened butter, brown sugar, and granulated sugar in the bowl of your stand mixer.
-Use the paddle attachment to cream the butter and sugars together on medium-high speed for 2-3 minutes (set a timer!) until very light and fluffy.
+- Place the butter, brown sugar, and granulated sugar in the bowl of your stand mixer.
+Use the paddle attachment to cream the butter and sugars together on medium-high speed for 2-3 minutes (set a timer!) until light in color.
 Scrape down the sides of the bowl about halfway through and again at the end.

 - Add the eggs one at a time, beating on medium-high for at least 1 full minute after each egg is added.
 Scrape down the bowl before and after adding each egg.
 After all three eggs are in, beat the mixture on high for 4 minutes.
 Seriously, set a timer here.
 Let the mixer do its thing.
 Scrape down the sides and bottom of the bowl when the 4 minutes are up.

 - In a separate bowl, mix the cake flour, cocoa powder, baking powder, and salt.
-With the mixer running on a very low speed, use a measuring cup (½ cup or ¾ cup recommended) to slowly add the dry mixture to the wet mixture.Once all of the dry mixture has been added and the batter comes together — don’t over mix! — scrape down the sides of the bowl, then mix on low speed for 45-60 seconds just to make sure there are no lumps.
+With the mixer running on a very low speed, use a measuring cup (½ cup or ¾ cup recommended) to slowly add the dry mixture to the mixing bowl.Once all of the dry mixture has been added and the batter comes together — don’t over mix! — scrape down the sides of the bowl making sure to get the bottom too, then mix on low speed for 45-60 seconds just to make sure there are no lumps.

 - Pour the cake batter into the prepared sheet pan and use a spatula to spread it in an even layer, making sure to get it into the corners.

 - Bake at 350°F for 30-35 minutes.
 Halfway through the bake time, rotate the pan.
-The cake will rise and puff, but ultimately settle down into a flat top.
 At 30 minutes, jiggle the pan slightly — the center of the cake should not be jiggly.
 If the center of the cake still looks jiggly, leave it in an additional 5 minutes.
+(To test for doneness with a thermometer, you're looking for 200-210°F in the center).

-- Let the cake cool completely in the pan on a wire rack or in the fridge or freezer.
-You want it to be completely cool before you use it, and it will be easier to remove from the pan once it’s cool.
-The cooled cake can be stored in the fridge, wrapped in plastic wrap, for up to 5 days.
+- Let the cake cool completely in the pan on a wire rack.
+When cool, remove from the pan and wrap in plastic wrap (including the parchment paper).
+The cooled cake can be stored in the fridge for up to 5 days.

 - Melt the chocolate over a double boiler, or in the microwave (10-second bursts until melted).
 Set aside and let cool to room temp.

-- Use the stand mixer with the paddle attachment to combine softened butter, powdered sugar, cocoa powder, and salt.
-Set a timer for 2-3 minutes and cream at medium-high speed until smooth and fluffy.
+- Use the stand mixer with the paddle attachment to combine softened butter, powdered sugar, cocoa powder, and salt until a dark, firm mass of chocolate has formed.
+Then, set a timer for 2-3 minutes and cream at medium-high speed until smooth and fluffy.
 Scrape down the sides of the bowl.

 - Reduce mixer speed as low as it can go and slowly stream in the milk.
 Increase the speed to medium-high and beat for additional 5 minutes (again — set a timer!).The mixture should be silky smooth and glossy.
-As always, scrape down the sides of the bowl.
+As always, scrape down the sides and bottom of the bowl.
+Scrape down the mixer paddle too.

 - Add the hazelnut praline paste and cooled melted chocolate to the mixing bowl and stir on low speed until the frosting is fully combined and no streaks of chocolate or hazelnut remain.

-- Transfer to an airtight container.
-If not using immediately, store in the fridge and re-whip using the mixer with paddle attachment at medium speed for 3-4 minutes before use.
+- If not using immediately, store in an airtight container the fridge.
+To use: Let come to room temperature and re-whip using the mixer with paddle attachment at medium speed for 3-4 minutes.

 - Toast the hazelnuts on an un-greased sheet pan at 350°F for 10-15 minutes.

-- Puree the toasted hazelnuts in a small food processor with the oil, brown sugar, and salt until a wet, sandy texture is achieved.
+- Puree the toasted hazelnuts in a small food processor with the oil, brown sugar, frosted flakes, and salt until a wet, sandy texture is achieved.

 Chocolate Stout Ganache (Day 3)

-- Meanwhile: Finely chop or grate the chocolate and place it in a heat-proof bowl.
+- Finely chop the chocolate and place it in a heat-proof bowl.

-- Pour the stout mixture over the chocolate, and stir in circles (clockwise or counterclockwise — pick one and stick with it!) until completely smooth and no lumps remain.
+- Pour the hot coffee mixture over the chocolate, and stir in circles until completely smooth and no lumps remain.

 - Use the ganache immediately.
 If you aren’t ready to use it right away, you can reheat it in the microwave in 15-second bursts, stirring in between.